liaoweiduo/continual-learning-baselines/rebuttal.md

 >
 > 2. MNTDP* is not the top performer on Hn on COBJ, only on Acon.
 >
->   - Good question.
-As we highlighted in the above question, a model with better Acon does not necessarily have better Hn (compositionality).
+>   - As we highlighted in the above question, a model with better Acon does not necessarily have better Hn (compositionality).
 >
 >   - This result indicated that MNTDP* showed no superiority in compositionality.
 The high average test accuracy was due to the zero forgetting of old tasks since it froze all learned modules for old tasks.
 >